AIA(LEGAL) - ACCOUNTABILITY: ACCREDITATION AND PERFORMANCE INDICATORS

 Campus Performance Ratings

 A district authorized to assign campus performance ratings shall evaluate the performance of each campus and assign each campus a performance rating of A, B, C, D, or F for overall performance and for each locally developed domain or set of accountability measures.
-Not later than a date established by the commissioner, the district or school shall:
+Not later than a date established by the commissioner, the district shall:

 - Report the performance ratings to the agency; and